 - what changes might occur in nursing practice and professional development at various levels of training and experience, and with various competencies.

 - what effect task differentiation has on nurses, such as job satisfaction and the quality of nursing care.

 RN2Blend was set up in late 2019 and commissioned by the Dutch Ministry of Health, Welfare and Sport (VWS).
-The research study is being conducted by a consortium from the Dutch Hospital Association (NVZ) and the Netherlands Federation of University Medical Centres (NFU), together with researchers from Radboud University Medical Centre, Erasmus University, University Medical Centre Utrecht, HU University of Applied Sciences Utrecht, and the Spaarne Hospital.
+The research study is being conducted by a consortium from the Dutch Hospital Association (NVZ) and the Netherlands Federation of University Medical Centres (NFU), together with researchers from Radboud University Medical Centre, Erasmus University, University Medical Centre Utrecht, Fontys, and the Spaarne Hospital.